scutoids/Modern-Calculator-Application-Project/README.md

 - Data analysis: Use Python to perform data acquisition and data cleaning and use linear regression to predict data
 - User feedback storage: Store user-submitted feedback in the MySQL database.

+## Version
+There are three versions of this app: 1.0, 2.0, and 3.0.
+Why so many versions?
+Because this app is a school project and I spent a lot of time thinking about what features it should have.
+Once I decided on the features, I added them to the app.
+I decided to split it into multiple versions and add new features I thought of in each version, so that I can incorporate my ideas into the app.
+This app is not perfect yet, and I will continue to add new features in the future.

+- Version 1.0
+This is an initial version.

+- Version 2.0

+Support history record, users can view their personal calculation history.
+Optimized the UI interface.
+- Version 3.0

+Added AI page
+Added How to use pagd

 ## Exhibit
 - **[HomePage](HomePage.png)**
 - **[Basic calculation](BasicCompute.png)**